Michihiro Ogasawara: Professional career

 Ogasawara was one of the most consistent hitters in Japanese baseball.
 He won two consecutive batting titles from 2002–2003, and led the league in home runs and RBIs in 2006 to win the Pacific League MVP award.
 He led the league in hits from 2000–2001, and has won 6 Japanese Golden Glove awards at first base and third base.
 He participated in the 2004 Summer Olympics held in Athens, Greece, winning a bronze medal.
 He also played for the Japanese national team in the 2006 World Baseball Classic, where he hit a home run off Esteban Loaiza at Angel Stadium of Anaheim.
 In 2006, he helped the Hokkaido Nippon-Ham Fighters win their first Pacific League pennant since 1981, sweeping the Fukuoka SoftBank Hawks in the playoffs to reach the Japanese championship series against the Chunichi Dragons.
 The Fighters beat the Dragons in 5 games to win the Japanese championship series.

 He became a free agent in 2006, and signed a four-year contract with the Yomiuri Giants during the off-season.

 Following 6 successful years with the Giants, Ogasawara would move to the Chunichi Dragons in 2013 and retired with the team at the conclusion of the 2015 season.

 Post-retirement and coaching career

 Following retirement, Ogasawara was instated as the head coach of the Chunichi Dragons' minor league team, playing in the Western League.
-Following the dismissal of first team manager, Motonobu Tanishige on the 8th of August, 2016 Ogasawara was mentioned as the main candidate to replace the outgoing manager at the season's end.
+Following the dismissal of first team manager, Motonobu Tanishige on 8 August, 2016 Ogasawara was mentioned as the main candidate to replace the outgoing manager at the season's end.
 He was however unsuccessful in attaining the manager position as senior figures at the Dragons decided to appoint a more experienced manager in Shigekazu Mori to help rebuild the team.

 On 29 September 2019, it was announced that Ogasawara would not be renewing his contract with the Dragons for the 2020 season with speculation linking him with the vacant Nippon Ham Fighters managerial position.